Akif9748/akf-forum/README.md

 Edit `config.json` for default theme color (`black` or `white`) of users, and forum name, meta description, character limits, discord auth enabler, global ratelimit.

 ### How to install theme:
-- Copy your theme to `public/themes` folder.
+- Copy your theme to `themes` folder.
+Additional note for themes: If a theme has not got any .ejs file, it will use default theme's .ejs files. default theme is in themes folder, named as `common`.

 ### DISCORD AUTH:
 `"discord_auth": "your_app_id"` in config.json.